Blaeste/inception/README.md

 - Port forwarding conflicts between VS Code and SSH tunnels

 **Documentation:**
-- Makefile with comprehensive rules (backup, restore, URL switching)
+- Makefile with rules (backup, restore, URL switching)
-- This README.md structure and content
+- README.md structure
 - Comment explanations in configuration files

-**Learning and Research:**
-- Understanding Docker secrets vs environment variables
-- Comparing Docker networks vs host networking
-- Evaluating monitoring tools (Glances vs cAdvisor)
-- Best practices for PHP-FPM and NGINX integration

-The AI provided explanations, generated code snippets, and helped validate configurations against the project requirements.
+The AI provided explanations and helped validate configurations against the project requirements.
 All AI-generated code was reviewed, tested, and adapted to fit the specific needs of this infrastructure.

 ## Project Description